-Police issue warning over TikTok ‘challenge’ as children overdose on paracetamol
+Police issue warning over online ‘challenge’ as children overdose on paracetamol

-Police issue warning over TikTok ‘challenge’ as children try to overdose on paracetamol
+Police issue warning over social media ‘challenge’ as children try to overdose on paracetamol

 Chairman of the Association of Police and Crime Commissioners shares warning on Today programme

-Parents have been warned of a TikTok ‘challenge’ that has seen children overdosing on paracetamol to see who can stay in hospital the longest.
+Parents have been warned of a social media ‘challenge’ that has seen children overdosing on paracetamol to see who can stay in hospital the longest.

 The warning comes as a police chief called on parents to stop their children joining in with online crazes that included looting in Oxford Street and competitions to overdose on drugs.